ions29/cpp-reading-material/PAL/RoboLink Drone Engineering - Petrides/20231121 - Flight Controls.md

 I will always complete my pre-flight checklist.<br>
 I will never fly my drone over people tha are not on my team.<br>
 I will never fly over moving vehicles.<br>
-I will enver fly above 400 feet.<br>
+I will never fly above 400 feet.<br>
 I will never fly near an airport.<br>
 I will always be aware of my weather and surroundings.<br>
 I will never fly at night.<br>